ga-wdi-lessons/pseudocode/readme.md

   ENDIF;
 END.
 ```
 >This is not a great example.
-Here we are using variable Syntax
+Here we are using "var" in our pseudocode when it read plain english!
+Also, we should not be using the javascript syntax "===" in our conditional.

-Example 2:
+***Example 2:***
 ```
 PROGRAM IsEvenOrOdd:
   Read number;